sunkin351/FmodAudio/README.md

 If you wish to contribute, see `CONTRIBUTING.md`

-# FmodAudio 2.0.0 will be released to Nuget following .NET 5's official release date.
+# FmodAudio 2.0.0 has been released to Nuget

 How to use FmodAudio
 --------------------